• Skip to primary navigation

 Then, drizzle olive oil into a cast iron skillet and heat the pan over medium-high heat.

-When the oil is hot, place the pork into the pan, along with a few tablespoons of the juices.
+When the oil is hot, place the pork into the pan, along with a few tablespoons of the juices from the disposable pan.

-Cook until the bottom of the meat is browned, then serve with tortillas and toppings!
+Cook until the bottom of the meat is browned, then serve with tortillas and favorite taco toppings.

 Shredding Smoked Pork for Carnita Recipe